PoisotLab/ms_networkary_classifiers/README.md

 imbalance of the original data.

 The dataset used for numerical experiments is composed of 64000 such $(\xi,
 \nu)$ pairs, on which four machines are trained: a decision tree regressor, a boosted regression tree, a ridge regressor, and a random forest regressor.
-All models were taken from the `MLJ.jl` package [@Blaom2020MljJul; @Blaom2020FleMod] in Julia 1.7 [@Bezanson2017JulFre].
-All machines use the default parameterization; this is an obvious deviation from best practices, as the hyperparameters of any machine require training before its application on a real dataset.
+All models were taken from the `MLJ.jl` package [@Blaom2020MljJul;
+@Blaom2020FleMod] in Julia 1.7 [@Bezanson2017JulFre].
+All machines use the
+default parameterization; this is an obvious deviation from best practices, as the hyperparameters of any machine require training before its application on a real dataset.
 As we use 64000 such datasets, this would require 256000 unique instances of tweaking the hyperparameters, which is not realistic.
 Therefore, we assume that the default parameterizations are comparable across networks.
 All machines return a quantitative prediction, usually (but not necessarily) in
 $[0,1]$, which is proportional (but not necessarily linearly) to the probability of an interaction between $i$ and $j$.
+Nevertheless, the ROC-AUC and PR-AUC (and therefore the thresholds) can be measured by integrating over the domain of the values return by each machine.

-In order to pick the best adjacency matrix for a given trained machine, we performed a thresholding approach using 500 steps on predictions from the testing set, and picking the threshold that maximized Youden's informedness, which is usually the optimized target for imbalanced classification.
-During the thresholding step, we measured the area under the receiving-operator characteristic (ROC-AUC) and precision-recall (PR-AUC) curves, as measures of overall performance over the range of returned values.
+In order to pick the best adjacency matrix for a given trained machine, we performed a thresholding approach using 500 steps on predictions from the testing set, and picking the threshold that maximized Youden's informedness.
+During the thresholding step, we measured the area under the receiver operating characteristic (ROC-AUC) and precision-recall (PR-AUC) curves, as measures of overall performance over the range of returned values.
 We report the ROC-AUC and PR-AUC, as well as a suite of other measures as introduced in the next section, for the best threshold.
 The ensemble model was generated by summing the predictions of all component models on the testing set (ranged in $[0,1]$), then put through the same thresholding process.
-The complete code to run the simulations is given as an appendix; running the final simulation required 4.8 core days (approx. 117 hours).
+The complete code to run the simulations is available at `10.17605/OSF.IO/JKEWD`; the simulations require approx. 5 core days.

-After the simulations were completed, we removed all runs (*i.e.* pairs of $\xi$ and $\nu$) for which at least one of the following conditions was met: the accuracy was 0, the true positive or true negative rates were 0, the connectance was larger than 0.25.
-This removes both the obviously failed model runs, and the networks that are more densely connected compared to the connectance of empirical food webs (and are therefore less difficult to predict, being less imbalanced; preliminary analyses of data with a connectance larger than 3 revealed that all machines reached consistently high performance).
+After the simulations were completed, we removed all runs (*i.e.* pairs of
+$\xi$ and $\nu$) for which at least one of the following conditions was met: the accuracy was 0, the true positive or true negative rates were 0, the connectance was larger than 0.25.
+This removes both the obviously failed model runs, and the networks that are more densely connected compared to the connectance of empirical food webs (and are therefore less difficult to predict, being less imbalanced; preliminary analyses of data with a connectance larger than 0.3 revealed that all machines reached consistently high performance).

 ## Effect of training set bias on performance